2017 Persib Bandung season: Month by month review

 Before the season begins, persib bandung had followed the preseason tournament, the President Cup.
 Different from the previous year, now the club dubbed "maung bandung" it failed to achieve the preseason title for the second time.
 Now, they are only able to sit in third place.

-Before the league started, precisely at the time Persib celebrate his birthday at the age of 84 years, Persib managed to bring in a line of former world-class players, one of which is Michael Essien who could strengthen Chelsea.
-Essien own presence somewhat special because Essien arrived at the time Persib celebrate birthday.
-Not long after, Persib Bandung also introduced Carlton Cole, former West Ham United player as his new player.
-All parties are hoping Persib can look extraordinary in league 1.
+In 2017, during the club's 84th anniversary, Persib Bandung signed several new players.
+These included Michael Essien, a former Chelsea player, and Carlton Cole, a former West Ham United player.
+All parties were aiming Persib reaching high rank in league 1.

 At the beginning of the season, performan performance is quite good.
 Persib was always on the path of competition to the championship ladder.
 Soon, Persib performance slowly decreased so that defeat after defeat always experienced Persib.
 Djajang Nurdjaman, as a coach persib always urged to resign from his position due to poor performance experienced Persib Bandung.
 Djanur had time to apply for his retirement to the management Persib, but rejected.
 After appealing for a second resignation, Djanur officially resigned on July 16, 2017, after a match between Mitra Kukar against Persib with a score of 1-2 ended in defeat for Persib.
 Now his position is temporarily replaced by Herrie Setiawan who is an assistant from Djanur.